-Comparing the New Anti-cancer Drug Eribulin with or without Chemotherapy Against the Usual Chemotherapy Alone in Metastatic Urothelial Cancer
+Comparing the New Anti-cancer Drug Eribulin with Chemotherapy Against the Usual Chemotherapy Alone in Metastatic Urothelial Cancer

 Eligibility